yng87/smt/README.md

 This command makes `tar.gz` from specified directory (current working directory in the above example), submit it to S3, and executes the job on SageMaker training.

-Job configuration is specified by `config.yaml` as
+Job configuration is specified by yaml (`config.yaml` in the above example) as
 ```yaml
 sagemaker_training_config:
   aws_s3_bucket: <bucket name to save codes>